HinTak/skia-building-fun/README.md

-This repository provides a guide on how to build the Skia graphics library (version M116+) with minimal resource usage.
+This repository provides a guide on how to build the Skia graphics library (version M116+ to M139+) with minimal resource usage.
 Specifically, it demonstrates how to achieve the build using only around 80MB of download and 300MB of disk space.

 - Purpose: To provide a minimalistic and efficient method for building the Skia graphics library.